MobileRobots/ros-arnl/README.md

-ros-arnl
+rosarnl
 ========

-Provides ROS interface to basic ARNL features.
-Requires ARNL and ArnlBase to be installed separately.
+The rosarnl package contains a ROS node also called rosarnl which provides a ROS interface to basic ARNL features.
+Requires ARNL and ArnlBase to be installed separately, they cannot be automatically installed by rosdep/catkin.

+In addition, ARNL ArNetworking services are provided, so ARNL can be accessed and configured via MobileEyes or other ArNetworking clients.
+Use MobileEyes to perform scanning for map generation, and use Mapper3 to process the scan and upload the map to ARNL.

+rosarnl is self-contained.
+It does not depend on any other ROS nodes.
+It will connect directly to the robot and laser rangefinder(s), according to ARNL's robot parameters.

 The rosarnl node provides a subset of the standard ROS navigation topic
 interface: